Protestant Church in Sabah: Expansion beyond Sabah

-In 1996, congregations were established in West Malaysia and Singapore to minister to the growing migrant worker population in those territories from Sabah.
+In 1996, congregations were established in West Malaysia, Labuan as well as Singapore to minister to the growing migrant worker population in those territories from Sabah.

 Leadership

 Since the PCS was organised in 1965, the head of the Executive Council is known as the President.
-The current president, Bishop Justin Sansalu is the ninth of the PCS.
+The current president, Bishop Christopher Ogodong is the current and tenth presiding bishop of the PCS.